Santanakumar/speech-emotion-recognition-system/README.md

 - **Speaker-Level Emotion Association:** Apply **PyAnnote Speaker Diarization** to separate multiple spekers and map emotions to individual voices.
 - **Context-Aware Emotion Classification:** Leverage transformer-based NLP models (**RoBERTa, DistilBERT**) to classify emotions such as happiness, sadness, anger, fear and neutrality.
 - **Explainable AI Integration (XAI):** Provide interpretable outputs through confidence scores, emotion timelines, and real-time visual feedback for improved trust.

+By achieving these objectives, the project delivers a scalable, context-aware, and emotionally intelligent AI framework that enhances human-computer interaction.